 Then, you’ll need to treat the pain associated with it while your nipples heal.
 Some options include:

 - Try to keep your nipples as warm and dry as possible, while avoiding cold.
-Use warm dry compresses like Booby Tubes.
-These can both stop the vasospam and treat the pain.
+Use warm dry compresses like a heating pad or Booby Tubes (use PUMPING15 to get 15% off).
+These can both stop the vasospasm and treat the pain.

 - Massage olive oil into your nipples.
 (This should be done gently.)